DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

 + GUI contains Fast Fourier Transform (FFT) and waterfall visual representation

 ## FM Theory
-The overall theroy behind Frequency modulation is that its a varration of Phase modulation and in gernal they operate in the same way.This modulation technique involves the manipulation of the carrier frequency by introducing a time-varying component, as depicted in the first equation below.
+The overall theory behind Frequency modulation is that its a varration of Phase modulation and in gernal they operate in the same way.This modulation technique involves the manipulation of the carrier frequency by introducing a time-varying component, as depicted in the first equation below.
 This alteration in frequency can be expressed in angular terms using the second and third relations provided, ultimately yielding the final representation of the modulated signal, as shown in the concluding equation.

 1)